gracespears/gracespears/README.md

 - 👋 Hi, I’m @gracespears!
-- 👀 I’m interested in DATA ANALYSIS and UX/UI DESIGN
+- 👀 I’m interested in DATA ANALYSIS, UX/UI DESIGN, and GRAPHIC DESIGN
-- 🌱 I’m currently learning SQL, FIGMA, and ADOBE XD.
+- 🌱 I’m currently learning SQL, FIGMA, and TABLEAU
-- 💞️ I’m looking to land a tech job!
+- 💞️ I’m looking to land a new job!
 - 📫 How to reach me gracespears.ai@gmail.com

 <!---